Search the collections

-- A sepia toned view of the Exhibition Building from the south east, with the lake in the foreground.
-The building is reflected in the lake.
-In the bottom right hand corner are the initials JV in a circle, denoting that this card is by Valentine & Sons publishers.
+- A colour tinted photograph of the Exhibition Building with a view from south west.
+Shrubs and garden beds in the foreground are tinted orange.
 On the reverse of the card there is space to write a message, an address and to place a stamp.
 The card is unused.

 |Themes this item is part of:||Royal Exhibition Building Collection, Public Life & Institutions Collection|

 Reverse, text: VALENTINE'S; POST CARD; FOR COMMUNICATIONl; ADDRESS; PRINTED IN/ GREAT BRITAIN; THE VALENTINE PUBLISHING CO.
 PTY., LTD., MELBOURNE/ PRINTED IN GREAT BRITAIN